Mumbai Indians: 2010–2012: Rise as a strong team

 In 2011, with the addition of two new teams to the IPL, the IPL Governing Council declared that each franchise could retain a maximum of four players of their 2010 squad, and the rest of the international players would be auctioned.
 Mumbai Indians retained Tendulkar, Harbhajan, Pollard and Malinga for a sum of $4.5 million.
-This retention left the franchise with the power of spending $4.5 million at the auction where they purchased Indian batsman Rohit Sharma for $2 million, former Australian all-rounder Andrew Symonds for $850,000, and pacer Munaf Patel for $700,000.
-Mumbai won eight of their first ten league games following which they suffered a loss of form that led to three consecutive defeats and a last-ball win in their last league match.
+This retention left the franchise with the power of spending $4.5 million at the auction, where they purchased Indian batsman Rohit Sharma for $2 million, former Australian all-rounder Andrew Symonds for $850,000, and pacer Munaf Patel for $700,000.
+Mumbai won eight of their first ten league games, but later experienced a loss of form that led to three consecutive defeats and a last-ball win in their last league match.
 They finished third on the points table with 18 points from 14 games and qualified for the Eliminator.
 The Eliminator was played at the Wankhede where Mumbai faced the Kolkata Knight Riders.
 After winning the toss and electing to bowl first, Mumbai restricted Kolkata to 147 in 20 overs and chased down the target for the loss of six wickets with four balls to spare.
 Munaf Patel won the Man of the Match for his bowling figures of 3/27.
 With this win, Mumbai qualified for the Qualifying final against Royal Challengers Bangalore, the winner of which would play the Super Kings in the final.
-Mumbai skipper Tendulkar won the toss once again and put their opposition into bat who set Mumbai a target of 186.
-Mumbai kept losing wickets at regular intervals from the start of their innings and could score only 142/8, falling short by 43 runs.
+Mumbai skipper Tendulkar won the toss again and put their opposition into bat who set Mumbai a target of 186.
+Mumbai lost wickets at regular intervals from the start of their innings and scored only 142/8, falling short by 43 runs.
 The top two leading wicket-takers of the season were Mumbai Indians pacers Lasith Malinga and Munaf Patel with 28 and 22 wickets respectively.